RickyMartin-dev/Computer-Vision-Modules/README.md

 ### Face Detection
 Please refer to: https://google.github.io/mediapipe/solutions/face_detection for more information.
-This module allows for the perception of Faces.
+This module allows for the perception of faces.
 6 landmarks are given to represent the major parts of the users face.

 Example use-cases: Camera Focus, Personel Recognition, face tracking security camera, eye tracker.

 ### Face Mesh
 Please refer to: https://google.github.io/mediapipe/solutions/face_mesh for more information.
-This module allows for the perception of the shape and motion of hands.
+This module allows for the perception of the shape of faces.
 468 landmarks are given to represent the complex shape of the face.

 Example use-cases: Social media face filter, virtual face augmentation, deep fake technologies.